 “Generally, PEOs work best for small businesses with complexity in their hiring and employee management processes,” he advises.
 For example, if you’re hiring international employees, you might find a PEO’s visa application and tracking system helpful as you’re trying to navigate it for the first time.

 Likewise, companies who are considered “high-risk” from an HR perspective, like those that have high employee turnover, may find that it’s useful to have on-call pros to ease their worries.
-However, keep in mind that some outsourced HR services can offer the same kind of HR experts that PEOs provide.
+However, keep in mind that some outsourced small business HR services can offer the same kind of HR experts that PEOs provide.

 What if your HR needs are pretty straightforward?
 For stable, small companies planning on keeping the status quo, PEOs may not be the best option.
 In fact, you may find yourself ponying up a lot in admin fees for features that you don’t even use.
 And if your company will be scaling quickly, PEO admin fees can add up quickly, eroding any benefits cost savings.